 After you set up your business profile, you’ll go through Google’s verification process.
 Google will send you a postcard to confirm your business and identity.

-Benefits of a Fully Optimized Google My Business Listing
+Benefits of a Fully Optimized Google Business Profile Listing

-Having a fully optimized Google My Business listing has its perks.
-There are many benefits of a fully optimized Google My Business listing, including:
+Having a fully optimized Google Business Profile listing has its perks.
+There are many benefits of a fully optimized Google Business Profile listing, including:

 - Increased conversions in zero-click Google search.
 This is where customers get all their information through your GMB Profile without ever visiting your website.